SoftUni-Internal/interactive-content/EN/01-Encapsulation/04-Mutable-and-Immutable-Objects.md

 team.getPlayers().clear();
 System.out.println(team.getPlayers().size());  // 0
 ```

+In this case our field is not safely encapsulated and it still can me changed.

+The reason behind it is because as we know the `List<>` is a refference type, that is why when we pass it with the `getter` we actually give the refference to the List's memory.

+What happens is that although we do not have a setter, the list is still muttable.

 [/slide]

 [slide hideTitle]

 # Imutable Fields

-- For securing our collection we can return `Collections.unmodifiableList()`
+- For securing our collection we can return `Collections.unmodifiableList()`:

 ```java
 class Team {